Deadline to apply to attend now extended to 8th February 2019

 We welcome applications from survivors of staff/faculty sexual misconduct, as well as other forms of sexual violence.
 We also welcome suggestions for how to make the space as inclusive as possible for survivors and other marginalised groups.

 We would also like to receive applications for attendees who would like to participate remotely.
 Additionally, we welcome proposals for online discussions during the conference.
 Anyone will be able sign up to watch the plenary sessions, so you do not need to apply for the conference in order to do this.
 The link to watching plenary sessions will be available on this website.

 Financial support is available for some attendees, and those who would be unable to attend without this support will be prioritised.
 You can request financial support on the application form.
-Please do not rule yourself out if lack of money is a barrier to attending, as travel funding will be available.
+Please do not rule yourself out if lack of money is a barrier to attending.
 Alternatively, you can apply to present or participate remotely.

 All conference buildings are ADA compliant.
 All accessibility requests should be made at time of application and all efforts will be made to provide accommodation, including sign language interpretation and CART captioning.
 Childcare will be provided free of charge.

 We are adopting the guidelines from this Accessible Conference Guide: